-Other potential uses for polybalm
+Other potential uses for Polybalm®

-Screen Shot 2017-05-23 at 17.44.19Strengthening normal nails
+Screen Shot 2017-05-23 at 17.44.19Strengthening healthy nails

-“Since using polybalm, my nails look and feel wonderful – I stopped for 3 months and totally regret it as they went back to their usual flakey form.
-Now I have restarted they feel great again albeit with a 3 month delay”
+“Since using Polybalm®, my nails look and feel wonderful – I stopped for 3 months and totally regret it as they went back to their usual flakey form.
+Now I have restarted they feel great again albeit with a 3 month delay”.

 Covid associated nail damage